vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

 | 05A30D      | H230 |
 | 05A12D      | H060 |

+### PDCs
+PDCs will be in use by default, to avoid frequency congestion.
+ACD shall send a PDC to each aircraft as they connect.
+Upon successful readback of the PDC, ACD shall direct the pilot to contact SMC when ready for pushback or taxi.

 ## Surface Movement Control (SMC)
 ### Runway 30 Departures
 Aircraft taxiing from the Main Terminal to Runway 30 shall be instructed to taxi via the grass to the North and East of Runway 05/23